osmandapp/web/main/docs/user/personal/global-settings.md

 </Tabs>

 - *Backup as file* (Android) or *Export* (iOS) - is used to make [a backup file](../personal/import-export.md#export) of your Search / Navigation / Map markers history.
-You can choose what kind of history to *[Export](./import-export.md#export)*.
-- *Clear all history* (Android) or *Delete all history* (iOS) - you can delete all history entries recorded untill now.
+- *Clear all history* (Android) or *Delete all history* (iOS) - is used to delete all history entries recorded untill now.

 #### History options

-Using the switch on the appropriate tab (Search history, Navigation history, Map markers history), you can enable/disable logging for this category of record  data.
-On each tab, you can also delete one or more items or back them up to a file.
+Using the switch on the appropriate tab (*Search history, Navigation history, Map markers history*), you can enable/disable logging for this category of entries.
+You can also delete one or more items from the list or share them as a file (to access these functions in iOS, tap *Edit* button).

 <Tabs groupId="operating-systems">